Pinnacle Bank Arena: Concerts and other events

 Michael Bublé played the first concert at Pinnacle Bank Arena on September 13, 2013.
-It has since hosted hundreds of bands and artists, including the Eagles, Paul McCartney, Billy Joel, Elton John, Metallica, Twenty One Pilots, Jay-Z, Cher, Katy Perry, Lorde, Fleetwood Mac, Kenny Chesney, Snoop Dogg, Blake Shelton, Lil' Wayne, Carrie Underwood, Justin Bieber, KISS, Iron Maiden, Kendrick Lamar, P!nk, and Morgan Wallen.
+It has since hosted hundreds of bands and artists, including the Eagles, Sleep Token, Paul McCartney, Billy Joel, Elton John, Metallica, Twenty One Pilots, Jay-Z, Cher, Katy Perry, Lorde, Fleetwood Mac, Kenny Chesney, Snoop Dogg, Blake Shelton, Lil' Wayne, Carrie Underwood, Justin Bieber, Kiss, Iron Maiden, Kendrick Lamar, P!nk, and Morgan Wallen.
 On May 20, 2015, Eric Church performed in front of a crowd of 15,823, the highest attendance at the arena for an event other than a Nebraska men's basketball game.
 An April 23, 2022 George Strait concert set an arena record with $3.1 million in gross sales.

 Notable among the arena's non-musical events are the Harlem Globetrotters, Cirque du Soleil, Monster Jam, WWE SmackDown, Disney on Ice, and several professional boxing and mixed martial arts events, including a 2017 fight between Terence Crawford and Julius Indongo in which Omaha native Crawford became the undisputed light welterweight champion.
 Comedians who have performed at the arena include Jeff Dunham, Larry the Cable Guy, Jeff Foxworthy, Daniel Tosh, and Bert Kreischer.

 In 2021, the Lincoln-Lancaster County Health Department set up a series of clinics at Pinnacle Bank Arena to provide COVID-19 vaccinations, issuing over 130,000 vaccine doses at the venue.